spiral/docs/docs/en/framework/bootloaders.md

 ## Configuring Application

 Another common use case of bootloaders is to configure the framework before the application launch.
-For example, we can declare new route for our application or module:
+For example, we can declare a new route for our application or module:

 ```php
 namespace App\Bootloader;